mpv-player/mpv/DOCS/man/options.rst

     pause and unpause once more data is available, aka "buffering".

 ``--cache-pause-wait=<seconds>``
+    Minimum number of seconds the packet cache needs to contain to avoid triggering "buffering" (default: 1).
+If the packet cache gets below this value, the demuxer is considered to be underrun and the player will start rebuffering if ``--cache-pause`` is enabled.
+This will also control when the player leaves the buffering state, unless ``--cache-pause-fill`` is set.
+If the given time is higher than the maximum set with ``--cache-secs`` or  ``--demuxer-readahead-secs``, or prefetching ends before that for some other reason (like file end), playback resumes earlier.

+``--cache-pause-fill=<seconds>``
-    Number of seconds the packet cache should have buffered before starting playback again if "buffering" was entered (default: 1).
+    Number of seconds the packet cache should have buffered before starting playback again once "buffering" was entered.
+By default, the value of ``--cache-pause-wait`` is used, so the same threshold is used for both starting and stopping buffering.
 This can be used to control how long the player rebuffers if ``--cache-pause`` is enabled, and the demuxer underruns.
-If the given time is higher than the maximum set with ``--cache-secs`` or  ``--demuxer-readahead-secs``, or prefetching ends before that for some other reason (like file end), playback resumes earlier.

 ``--cache-pause-initial=<seconds>``
     Number of seconds the packet cache should have buffered before starting